egandro/microservice-playground/README.md

-# Microservices
+# Declarative API-Gateway for Microservices

-This is an example of creating an API-Gateway for microservices with as less effort as possible.
-We use a declarative only approach with as little configuration files as possible.
+This is tool for creating an enterprise API-Gateway for microservices with as less effort as possible.
+We use a declarative approach without touching configuration files.

 What are microservices?
 What is an API-Gateway?
 Why do I want all of this?
 Check this article <https://microservices.io/>.